-If you were to dream up the perfect podiatry job candidate, what qualities would they embody?
+If you were to dream up perfect podiatry job candidates, what qualities would they embody?
 We’ll give you a clue, it’s got nothing to do with how well they groom their beard or dress in the latest labels.
 It’s more the personal qualities.
 Qualities like being genuine with every interaction.
 Being clear and decisive.
 Using their brain, and having the ability to blow their own horn when required.

 So here’s a little list we’ve put together of the top seven qualities we think are worth keeping front of mind come job-hunting time.
 Just make sure to drop us a line when you reach the top.